mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_2_converted.md

 text:     **Dying Wish**: Re-summon this minion in a random corner.

 name:     Infest<br>
-text:     Choose an enemy minion.
-When it dies, creates a wraithling on its location, deal 2 damage to the enemy general and give this effect to all nearby enemy minions.
+text:     Give an enemy minion "**Dying Wish**: Eject an enemy Wraithling on this space.
+It deals 2 damage to your General, and gives Infest to all nearby allied minions."

 name:     Inkhorn Gaze<br>
 text:     Deal 2 damage to a minion.
 If it dies this turn, put a random Battle Pet into your hand.